connorjburton/hmac-auth-express/README.md

 import { HMAC as hmac } from 'hmac-auth-express';
 ```

-*Why is there no default export?* It seems to be non-trivial to export a default that has consistent behaviour between CommonJS & ECMASCript, for an example below for the behavioural differences when exporting a default from Typescript.
+*Why is there no default export?* It seems to be non-trivial to export a default that has consistent behaviour between CommonJS & ECMASCript, the example below shows the behavioural differences when exporting a default from Typescript.

 ```javascript
 const HMAC = require('hmac-auth-express').default;
 import HMAC from 'hmac-auth-exppress';
 ```

-If you have a suggestion on how to export a default consistently then please (open an issue)[https://github.com/connorjburton/hmac-auth-express/issues/new].
+If you have a suggestion on how to export a default consistently then please [open an issue](https://github.com/connorjburton/hmac-auth-express/issues/new).

 ## Credits